Amortization

 Amortization is not a trick or a hidden cost — it is simply the math behind how fixed-rate loans are structured.
 Every borrower follows this same payment curve.

 Why This Matters: Understanding amortization helps you see how equity builds over time and why making extra principal payments early in the loan can save thousands in interest over the life of the mortgage.
+Learn more in our guide to understanding your monthly mortgage payment.

 Want this applied to your situation?